 It is not only since the Corona pandemic and the associated increase in cyber attacks that special attention should be paid to IT security or automotive cyber security.
 A vehicle must be able to guarantee its functional safety at all times.
 The damage potential of cyber attacks on smart cars is enormous.
 The horror scenarios of large-volume attacks ("All electronic brakes in a manufacturer's vehicles are simultaneously paralyzed by a hacker attack.") must be considered.
 What is needed here are accurate, effective security concepts.

 Practical example: Effects of an attack

 From a distance of over 1000 kilometers, the hackers first turned up the air conditioning and the radio via their laptop.
-Then they sprayed wiper water on the windshield and finally simply switched off the engine - in the middle of an interstate highway (the equivalent of a European freeway).
+Then they sprayed wiper water on the windshield and finally simply switched off the engine - in the middle of an interstate highway.
 After this first proof of serious vulnerabilities in the IT infrastructure of vehicles, they even went a bit further.
 They demonstrated in an empty parking lot that they could even influence the steering or override the brakes.
 The consequences of this were a recall of 1.4 million vehicles and a fine of $105 million.

 IT security and vehicle software updates

 Today, selective measures are no longer sufficient to protect vehicles holistically.
 Instead, systematic and strategic approaches are required that specify clear requirements for the scope, performance and auditing of a security system.
 The strategic approach should cover the entire product lifecycle.
 Here, the focus must be on the long-term availability of software updates, for example, or on the integration of the entire supply chain.